nicholaslawton/dotfiles/README.md

 ## Aesthetics

-The visual style of all graphical elements should be centrally controlled, using a shared colour palette, to avoid copying colour values and other styling elements throughout multiple different configuration files.
+The visual style of all graphical elements is centrally controlled, using a shared colour palette, to avoid replicating colour values and other styling elements throughout multiple different configuration files.

+### Styling implementation overview

+- The theme is defined in the theme.toml file.
+- Themeable applications reference the definitions from theme.toml in *.tmpl template files, using `gomplate` syntax.
+- The theme-apply.nu script (executable with `nu theme-apply.nu`) applies the theme, using `gomplate` to generate all templated configuration files.